GabeScott/standard-works-vault/General Conference/2016 October - Be Ambitious for Christ.md

 After he served for a year, we received an email that was an answer to our prayers.
 He wrote: “Right now I can really feel the love of God and of Jesus.
 I will work hard to become like the prophets of old.
 Though I am also experiencing a lot of difficulties, I am truly happy.
 Serving Jesus really is the best thing ever.
 There is nothing as wonderful as this.
 I am so happy.”

-He felt as Alma did: “And oh, what joy, and what marvelous light I did behold; yea, my soul was filled with joy as exceeding as was my pain!”
+He felt as Alma did: “And oh, what joy, and what marvelous light I did behold; yea, my soul was filled with joy as exceeding as was my pain!”[^5]

 In our lives we experience trials, but if we are ambitious for Christ, we can focus on Him and feel joy even in the midst of them.
 Our Redeemer is the ultimate example.
 He understood His holy mission and was obedient to the will of God the Father.
 What a choice blessing it is to bring His wonderful example to our remembrance each week as we partake of the sacrament.